 10.6.1 Stage 2 represents the end of the Council's internal complaints process.
-If a complainant remains dissatisfied with their complaint after Stage 2, they can contact the relevant Ombudsman for their complaint.
-These Ombudsmen are:
+If a complainant remains dissatisfied with their complaint after stage 2, they can contact the relevant Ombudsman or Building Safety Regulator for their complaint.
+These are: